+- \sim

-M ark Or lai
+ark (hr

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended April 2, 2016

-0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O 1934

-For the transition period from \\\\\

-Commission File Number: 0-51142

-UNIVERSAL LOGISTICS HOLDINGS, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Michigan (State or other jurisdiction of incorporation or organization)

-38-3640097 (I.R.S.
-Employer Identification No.)

-12755 E. Nine Mile Road Warren, Michigan 48089 (Address, including Zip Code of Principal Executive Offices)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No o

-J 0 and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-See the Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer Smaller reporting company Indicate by check mark wheth er the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No ⊠ The number of shares of the re gistrant's common stock, no o par value, outstanding as of May 2, 2016, was 28,414,346.
+171 ain

+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 1, 20 16 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+Commission File Number: 0-51142 UNIVERSAL LOGISTICS HO LDINGS, INC. (Exact Name of Registrant as Specified in Its Ch arter) Michigan (State or other jurisdiction of incorporation or organization) 38-3640097 (I.R.S.
+Employer Identification No.) 12755 E. Nine Mile Road Warren, Michigan 48089 (Address, including Zip Code of Principal Executive Offi ces) (586) 920-0100 (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed sin ace last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 1 the preceding 12 months (or for such shorter period that the registrant was required to file such reports the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-adefinitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b Large accelerated filer \Box Accelerated filer Non-accelerated filer \Box Smaller reporting company \Box $Indicate\ by\ check\ mark\ whether\ the\ registrant\ is\ a\ shell\ company\ (as\ defined\ in\ Rule\ 12b-2\ of\ the\ Exchange (as\ defined\ in\ Rule\ 12b-2\ of\ the\ Rule\$ ange Act).
+Yes □ No ⊠ The number of shares of the registrant's common stock, no par value, outstanding as of November 1, 20 16, was 28,412,746.